yangshiteng/Data-Science-Learning-Path/Notes/Maximum Likelihood.md

 # Likelihood Vs Probablity

 1. Likelihood and Probability are the same thing under the case of discrete random variable
 2. However, under the case of continuous random variable, they are not the same thing.
-The probability of a single measurement is 0 and the likelihood of a single measurement is equal to the output value of corresponding probability mass function
+The probability of a single measurement is 0 and the likelihood of a single measurement is equal to the output value of corresponding probability density function

 ![image](https://user-images.githubusercontent.com/60442877/189506589-54c0b85c-4693-484b-a833-5d4b9a3ca38a.png)